Boaz-Rensenbrink/scrum/README.md

 I love working with people, I can read them very well and I listen actively to the words not being said.
 I get energy from the development and growth of people I help, coach.
 My Girlfriend is from Asia, and overall people from that area are very shy and over-polite.
 They don’t speak their mind and stand up for their opinion.
 Since March she is working from home and I coach her every day and see her grow with big jumps in a strong assertive person that will stand up for her opinion in her team or any other group.
 This makes me so happy, this development, this irreversible growth.
 Amazing.
 I am capable and jumping to grow an entire team or teams, better yet an entire organization!

-I would like to have the opportunity to talk to you about my candidacy for the role in question and discuss it over a cup of coffee.
+I would like to have the opportunity to talk to you about my candidacy for the role in question and discuss it in person or over a virtual cup of coffee.

 I look forward to your response and your consideration is much appreciated.